-{\em Partitioning the PSPS}: The PSPS uses distributed Partitioned Views (DVP), these are tables that are partitioned to reside on different files on different linked servers.
+The PSPS uses Distributed Partitioned Views, a mechanism that allows tables to be partitioned to reside on different files on different linked servers.
 The tables are partitioned into slices, with cuts based on declination, and with each slice containing a similar amount of data.
-Partition slices are customized for each database ($3\pi$ vs MD) Fig~\ref{fig:odm_data_layout} shows how the data is partitioned across a subset of the machines.
+Partition slices are customized for each database ($3\pi$ vs MD); Fig~\ref{fig:odm_data_layout} shows how the data is partitioned across a subset of the machines.